Starting a blog is easy. Making money with that blog is slightly more difficult.

-Everyone works well with this setup – publisher (you), ad network and merchant.
-The merchants like this arrangement because of the large number of blogs (read pageviews) they have access to instead of working with individual blogs.
+Everyone – the publisher (you), the ad network, and the merchant – benefits from this arrangement.
+Merchants like this arrangement because of the large number of blogs (i.e., pageviews) they get instant access to, instead of working out deals with individual blogs.

-The most challenging part of this is then managing your ad inventory.
+The most challenging part of this is managing your ad inventory.
 You need a way to serve up the ads to your audience.

 - WordPress Plugin

-- Self Hosted Ad Server
+- Self-Hosted Ad Server